elixir-waffle/waffle/README.md

 For more information on defining your transformation, please consult [ImageMagick's convert documentation](http://www.imagemagick.org/script/convert.php).

 > **Note**: Keep this transformation function simple and deterministic based on the version, file name, and scope object.
 The `transform` function is subsequently called during URL generation, and the transformation is scanned for the output file format.
-As such, if you conditionally format the image as a `png` or `jpg` depending on the time of day, you will be displeased with the result of Arc's URL generation.
+As such, if you conditionally format the image as a `png` or `jpg` depending on the time of day, you will be displeased with the result of Waffle's URL generation.

 > **System Resources**: If you are accepting arbitrary uploads on a public site, it may be prudent to add system resource limits to prevent overloading your system resources from malicious or nefarious files.
 Since all processing is done directly in ImageMagick, you may pass in system resource restrictions through the [-limit](http://www.imagemagick.org/script/command-line-options.php#limit) flag.
 One such example might be: `-limit area 10MB -limit disk 100MB`.